nathaliabianchini/backend-crud/README.md

 # backend crud prject

-this is a backend API built with Node.js, Express, TypeScript, and PostgreSQL.
-Prisma is used for database access, and the application runs in a Dockerized environment.
+this is a backend API provides comprehensive user management, including registration, login, profile updates, avatar customization and account deactivation.

 ## technologies used